Aled Miles: Career

 In October 2019, Miles was appointed CEO of Sauce Labs, based in San Francisco, California, replacing former CEO, Charles Ramsey.

+As of December 2023, Miles is the CEO of Intellistack (formerly Formstack).

 Boards

-Miles serves and has served on several boards in both the business and non-profit sectors.
-Today he is the executive chairman of Industrial IoT company IoTium and is a non-executive director of the Australian cyber security company Sapien alongside The Hon.
+Miles is and has been on several boards in both the business and non-profit sectors.
+He currently serves on the Board of Lixa.
+Previously, Miles was the executive chairman of Industrial IoT company IoTium and was a non-executive director of the Australian cyber security company Sapien alongside The Hon.
 Stephen Smith and Lieutenant General (ret.)
 James Clapper, former Director of National Intelligence under U.S. President Barack Obama.
 He served on the board of the NCSA from 2017 to 2018.

-Due to his work on Planet Earth through Cineflex, he was founding board member of Wildstar.tv led by the award winning producers and directors, Vanessa Berlowitz and Mark Linfield.
+Due to his work on Planet Earth through Cineflex, he was founding board member of Wildstar.tv led by the award-winning producers and directors, Vanessa Berlowitz and Mark Linfield.

-He was a founding advisory board member of Surf Air, a California-based unlimited flight commuter airline, and served as a member of the CGI Leadership, Education and Development program administered by the Clinton Global Initiative.
+He was a founding advisory board member of Surf Air, a California-based unlimited flight commuter airline, and was a member of the CGI Leadership, Education and Development program administered by the Clinton Global Initiative.

+In September 2020, he was appointed as the Welsh Government Envoy to the United States, acting as a trade ambassador and representative to enhance and grow the diplomatic & trade relationship between Wales and the U.S.

+In 2024, Miles was in his sixth and final year as a director/board member of The National Conservatoire of Wales under the presidency of H.R.H.
+King Charles III.

-He currently sits on the board of Royal Welsh College of Music and Drama and Whispir.
+He currently sits on the board of Royal Welsh College of Music and Drama.

-Miles is a patron of Rainbow Trust Children's Charity, where he has also served on the board of trustees.
+Miles has been a long-time patron of Rainbow Trust Children's Charity, where he has been on the board of trustees.

+Miles is also an Innovator In Residence at USC Viterbi.